-CORPORATE PARENTING BOARD - MARCH 2018
+CORPORATE PARENTING BOARD - MARCH 2019

-Title of paper: Edge of Care Services

-Director(s)/ Corporate Director(s): Helen Blackman - Director, Children's Integrated Services Wards affected: All

-Report author(s) and Tracey Nurse- Head of Service, Children's Social Care

-contact details: Tracey.nurse@nottinghamcity.gov.uk Tel: : 0115 98764524

-Other colleagues who have provided input: Donna Stenton Groves - MST Supervisor Mark Ball - Edge of Care Hub Manager

-Date of consultation with Portfolio Holder(s) (if relevant)

-Relevant Council Plan Key Theme:

-Strategic Regeneration and Development

-Schools Planning and Housing

-Planning and Housing

-Community Services Energy, Sustainability and Customer

-Jobs, Growth and Transport

-Adults, Health and Community Sector

-Children, Early Intervention and Early Years

-Leisure and Culture

-Resources and Neighbourhood Regeneration

-Summary of issues (including benefits to citizens/service users):

-•To update the Board on the current menu of services provided at the edge of care, to prevent family breakdown.

-•To provide a brief overview of the effectiveness of these services in keeping families together, and building resilience in order to avoid children coming into care.

-Recommendation(s):

-1 To continue to invest in Edge of Care (EOC) Services.
+Tif le of paper: Edge of Care Services Dire ector(s)/ Helen Blackman - Dire ector, Children's Wards affected: porate Director(s): Integrated Services , All port author(s) and Mark Ball - Edge of Care Hub Manager cor ntact details: mark.ball@nottinghamcity.gov.uk.
+0115 876 5020 Treasy Nurse Head of Service Children's Seciel Work Tracey Nurse - Head of Service, Children's Social Work tracey.nurse@nottinghamcity.gov.uk, 0115 876 4524 Indeg.nuise@nottingnametty.gov.uk , 0115 070 4524 Oth Other colleagues who Donna Stenton Groves - Multi-Systemic Therapy Team Supervisor have provided input: Angela Cheadle - Multi-Systemic Therapy for Child Abuse and Negl Team Supervisor Date of consultation with Portfolio Holder(s) (if relevant) Relevant Council Plan Key Theme: Strategic Regeneration and Development Schools Planning and Housing Community Services Energy, Sustainability and Customer Jobs, Growth and Transport Adults, Health and Community Sector Children, Early Intervention and Early Years Leisure and Culture Resources and Neighbourhood Regeneration Summary of issues (including banefits to sitizans/service users): Summary of issues (including benefits to citizens/service users): • To update the Board on the current Menu of Services provided at the edge of care, to prevent family breakdown. • To provide a brief overview of the effectiveness of these services in building resilience and keeping families together, in order to avoid children coming into care.
+Recommendation(s): 1 1 To continue to invest in Edge of Care (EoC) Services.
+2 To consider funding for the Edge of Care Hub (EoCH) post 2020 (PF monies cease in March 2020).
+L 1 care following the conclusion of care proceedings.
+Edge of Care (EoC) Services target those children and young people at risk of coming into care, due to conflict or family breakdown.
+These services have had some success in keeping families together, and avoiding more children entering the care system.